Pinar de Chamartín (Madrid Metro)

-Pinar de Chamartín /es/ is a station on the Madrid Metro, opened to the public on 4 November, 2007.
-It is located in fare Zone A and serves the area of Pinar de Chamartín.
+Pinar de Chamartín /es/ is a station on the Madrid Metro, opened to the public on 4 November 2007.
+It is located in fare Zone A and serves the area of Pinar de Chamartín, in north Madrid, Spain.

 The station is the terminus for Line 1, Line 4 and the Metro Ligero line 1.
 As Line 1 is one of the most important lines in Madrid, Line 4 serves the local area of Hortaleza, and the ML1 serves the nearby Cercanías station in the new and expanding neighborhood of Sanchinarro, the station sees a high amount of traffic for being in a relatively low-population neighborhood far removed from the city center.

 The station has a single entrance located at Calle de Arturo Soria 330.

 There is a tramway exhibited in the station, as a tribute to the old Madrid tramway (the new tramway system is the Metro Ligero).
-This tramway appears in the movie Doctor Zhivago and the neighborhood appears in the Spanish-language movie La cabina.
+This tramway appears in the 1965 epic Doctor Zhivago and the neighborhood appears in the 1972 Spanish-language movie La cabina.